-Registration for the 2014 competitions will open on Monday, November 4, 2014, at 11 a.m.
+Registration for the 2015 competitions will open on Monday, November 3, 2014, at 11 a.m.
 (PST).
 Registrations will not be accepted before then.
 Registrations are processed on a first-come, first-served basis.
 The online process will shut down automatically when the event is at capacity.
-To be added to the waitlist, email Competition Administrator Lindsay Kadish at lkadish@lclark.edu.
+To be added to the waitlist, email Competition Administrator Liberty Mulkani at lmulkani@aldf.org.
 The waitlist order will be determined by the time and date stamp of the email request.